davidmlentz/davidmlentz.github.io/liquid.md

-# Liquid.md
-Liquid.md
+# Displaying custom messages with the case tag

-The `case` logic tag can help you easily customize the content of the pages your users see.
+The `case` tag can help you easily customize your content.
 Combined with `when` and `else`, `case` allows you to present different messages in different circumstances.
 This can be useful, for example, when you want to tailor a message on the order status page of checkout to users based on their country.

 Case functions as if...then logic.
-For example, ...
+In the example below, the page displays a custom greeting based on the value of the country variable.

 ```liquid
 {% assign country = 'GB' %}